AmandaOliver/React16-examples/README.md

 This project aims to ilustrate the differences between the old React way of doing things and the new React 16 version.

 ## Render props

 A render prop is a function prop that a component uses to know what to render.
-This is a very useful technique for sharing code between components not a new feature, but it's becoming popular recently.
+This is a very useful technique for sharing code between components (not a new feature) that it's becoming popular recently.

 Here there is a generic overview: